nextpyp/pyp/docs/install/install-web.rst

   .. tab-item:: I'm using a regular user account
     :sync: user

     First, create the folder where ``nextPYP`` will be installed.
-The location can be anywhere you have write access, for example, ``~/nextPYP`` works well:
+    The location can be anywhere you have write access and also has lots of free space available.
+    You'll probably want at least one terrabyte to start.
+Assuming you have a generous storage quota in your home folder, try ``~/nextPYP``:

     .. code-block:: bash